Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 - While easy to receive, they have a **relatively low quality** (4 km/px on APT and 1 km/px with JPEG compression on LRPT) and transmit only 2-3 channels while broadcasts in higher frequencies usually transmit 5+ raw, 1 km/px channels

 ## Sample processed APT and LRPT images
-> Note: The raw images don't have maps on them, they were added in post processing.
+> Note: The raw images don't have maps on them, they were added in post-processing.

 ![A processed APT image](../../assets/images/Radio/compressed/APT-Sample-image-COMPRESSED.jpg) *NOAA 18 APT received on 02/01/2024 using a 5 element yagi-uda antenna.
 Processed using SatDump with the `HVC` RGB composite.
 Equalized, median blur applied.
 65% quality lossy JPEG compression with 0.05 gaussian blur applied, click [here]({{site.baseurl}}/assets/images/Radio/APT-Sample-image.png) for the full resolution image.*